Donaldnaz/Microservice-Architecture/README.md

 # Mart App: Enterprise-Grade Microservices Ecosystem

-**Mart**, A highly-available e-commerce ecosystem built on a microservice architecture.
+**Mart**: A highly-available e-commerce ecosystem built on a microservice architecture.
 Mart solves the 'Black Friday' and 'Christmas' traffic by decoupling core services like the storefront, fashion section and book catalog into independent, containerized units that scale on demand.

 ---